-Data smoothing can induce spurious cross-correlations between series (Loader, 1999; Granger and Newbold, 1986), while using an overly high-resolution sampling interval can create temporal pseudoreplication (Hurlbert, 1984).
+Data smoothing can induce spurious cross-correlations between series (Loader, 1999; Granger and Newbold, 1986), while using an overly high-resolution sampling interval can create temporal pseudoreplication, whereby sequential observations do not provide independent information (Hurlbert, 1984).
 Both could inflate the apparent significance of relationships among series.
-We chose the sampling interval and smoothing window by examining diagnostic checks of the regression analyses of charcoal (as the response variable) with temperature, or δ^{13} C of CH4 and CH4 (as predictors), attempting to minimize the autocorrelation of the residuals as a guard against pseudoreplication.
-This process led to the selection of a 50-year time step for evaluation of the smoothed curves.
+We chose the sampling interval and smoothing window by examining diagnostic checks of the regression analyses of charcoal (as the response variable) with temperature, or $\delta^{13}C$ of CH4 and CH4 (as predictors), attempting to minimize the autocorrelation of the residuals as a guard against pseudoreplication.
+This process led to the selection of a 50-year time step for the evaluation of the smoothed curves.
 For the charcoal and temperature data, we selected a 50-year (half-width) fixed smoothing window, which suppresses inter-annual to decadal-scale variability in those series, while preserving longer-term variations.
-The δ^{13} C of CH4 and CH4 data are too sparse in the first part of the record to use a fixed-width smoothing window, and so we used the variable window-width or "span" approach with the span parameter equal to 0.1.
+The δ^{13} C of CH4 and CH4 data are too sparse in the first part of the record to use a fixed-width smoothing window, and so we used the variable window width or "span" approach with the span parameter equal to 0.1.
 This strategy led to some interpolation in the sparser parts of these records.
 We obtained bootstrap confidence intervals for the smoothed curves.
 For charcoal, we used the "bootstrap-by-site" approach described by Blarquez et al. (2014), which allows the impact of the variations in the spatial distribution of the charcoal records to be assessed, and the standard approach for the other series.
-The R code used to produce the composite/smoothed curves is included in the Supplementary Information.
+The R code used to produce the composite/smoothed curves is included in the Supplement (Sects.
+2-5).

-15 2.6 Comparison of charcoal and methane records
+2.6 Comparison of charcoal and methane records

-The isotopic composition of atmospheric CH_4 depends on the magnitudes and isotopic discrimination factors of different contributors to the global CH_4 budget.
-Thus, although variations in biomass burning emission of CH_4 are expected to influence its isotopic composition, there is not a direct correspondence between isotopic composition and the biomass burning flux.
-The isotopic composition of CH_4 can also be influenced by changes in the magnitude and/or isotopic discrimination of other methane fluxes, of which the microbial source (methanogenesis in wetlands and wet soils, and in other anoxic environments including ruminant stomachs) dominates.
-Moreover, isotopic discrimination by methanogenesis shows large geographic variations, and cannot be assumed to be the same now (with widespread agricultural grazing, and draining of natural wetlands) as it was in pre-industrial times.
-We therefore chose to compare the CH_4 isotopic record with the charcoal record by treating the isotopic discrimination factors as unknown and using a regression approach, respecting the isotopic mass balance, to test whether the two types of record are systematically related to one another.
-After 1700 CE, the relationships between charcoal and temperature, and between charcoal and $\delta^{13}C$ $[CH_4]$ and $[CH_4]$ become significantly distorted.
+The isotopic composition of atmospheric CH4 depends on the magnitudes and isotopic discrimination factors of different contributors to the global CH4 budget.
+Thus, although variations in biomass burning emission of CH4 are expected to influence its isotopic composition, there is no direct correspondence between isotopic composition and the biomass burning flux.
+The isotopic composition of CH4 can also be influenced by changes in the magnitude and/or isotopic discrimination of other methane fluxes, of which the microbial source (methanogenesis in wetlands and wet soils and in other anoxic environments including ruminant stomachs) dominates.
+Moreover, isotopic discrimination by methanogenesis shows large geographic variations and cannot be assumed to be the same now (with widespread agricultural grazing and draining of natural wetlands) as it was in preindustrial times.
+We therefore chose to compare the CH4 isotopic record with the charcoal record by treating the isotopic discrimination factors as unknown and using a regression approach (Fig. 1), respecting the isotopic mass balance, to test whether the two types of record are systematically related to one another.
+After 1700 CE, the relationships between charcoal and temperature and between charcoal and $\delta^{13}C$ [CH4] and [CH4] become significantly distorted.
 Regressions were therefore fitted using composite/smoothed curve data only up to and including 1700 CE.